ucsb-cs32/s21/_lab/lab04.md

 Tasks
 ============
-<p>Starting with your lab03 code take a look at the new files and integrate the new files (and modified files).
+<p>Starting with your lab03 code take a look at the new files and integrate the new files (and modified files): https://github.com/ucsb-cs32-s21/Lab04-STARTER
  Then you will need to work through the following tasks (you may tackle them in the order that makes sense to you:
 </p>

 **Task 0:**